Make the most of your cruise with our Luxury Cruise Planner

 And, who knows?
 One of these days we’ll be linking to our own cruise excursion review books.
 After all, we’ve been there and done that.

-Over the Door Shoe Organizer: If I had to pack one item for my luxury cruise, it would be an over the door shoe organizer to hang on the inside of the bathroom door.
-While many new ships offer abundant storage, I prefer to have my toiletries conveniently located on the back of the bathroom door.
+Over the Door Shoe Organizer: If you’re in a luxury cruise cabin that’s on the smallish side, I’m thinking of the veranda cabins on Crystal or almost any expedition cruise cabin, with the exception of Silver Cloud, an over the door shoe organizer will save space in the bathroom.
+Hang it over the inside of the bathroom door to conveniently store toiletries.
 At the end of the cruise, give the shoe organizer to your cabin attendant for his or her use.

 Universal 3-Outlet Power Strip and Surge Protector: Cruise cabins never have enough electrical outlets for today’s wired traveler.
 We like this power strip because of its long cord and versatility—the universal socket accepts plugs from any country and the 100V – 250V is great for worldwide travel.

-Ribbon Crusher Travel Hat or Women’s Isla Hat: Hats are a must for sun and wind protection.
-Both of these hats are packable and they’re great for bad hair days, too.
+Scala hat: Hats are a must for sun and wind protection.
+Scala hats are packable and they’re great for bad hair days, too.
 Our recommendation for men?
 Wear your favorite baseball hat or buy one on the ship as a souvenir.

-Eagle Creek Travel Gear Packing Cubes: I’m a new convert to packing cubes.
-After using them during my 18-day traveling in a carryon challenge, I’ll never travel without packing cubes.
+Eagle Creek Travel Gear Packing Cubes: I converted to packing cubes after using them during my 18-day traveling in a carryon challenge, I’ll never travel without packing cubes.
 They keep me organized and save room in the luggage.

 Click over to the My Itchy Travel Feet Boomer Travel Gear shop to discover more of the cruise gear that we use and recommend.
 Check back often as we update and add new products.